 To put it simply, you could have the biggest, most well-crafted brand in the world and ruin it all with shoddy consistency.

-Imagine, for example, if Dove, the brand that promotes natural beauty, released a line of Botox injections, or they suddenly started using a mockingly satirical tone on Twitter in the vein of Old Spice, or if they changed their logo 5 times in the space of a year.
-The well-curated and carefully maintained brand of Dove could be torn down in no time at all, simply through inconsistent choices.
+Imagine, for example, if Dove, the brand that promotes natural beauty, released a line of Botox injections.
+Or they suddenly started using a mockingly satirical tone on Twitter in the vein of Old Spice, or if they changed their logo 5 times in the space of a year.
+The well-curated and carefully maintained brand Dove could be torn down in no time at all, simply through inconsistent choices.

 A brand that has kept things consistent is Nike.
 We’ve talked about Nike’s consistent use of tone, but on top of the language-based elements, Nike has also kept itself aesthetically consistent.
 Check out these ads for Nike; the calls to action on each ad are consistently motivating and authoritative, and the type that they are set in is just as big and punchy, making a Nike ad easy to spot from a mile off.

-Whatever your branding is, from it’s tone right down to it’s aesthetic look, be sure to keep it consistent.
-While brands have ‘makeovers’ every few years and develop new styles as the times change, be intentional and sparing about any changes you make with your brand.
+Whatever your branding is, from its tone right down to its aesthetic look, be sure to keep it consistent.
+While brands have ‘makeovers’ every few years and develop new styles as the times change, be intentional with any changes you make with your brand.
 Have good, solid reasoning for any drastic changes you make.
-A good brand doesn’t have to change that often, so when you set the foundation, be sure that you’re happy to build up on that specific branding for time to come.
+A good brand doesn’t have to change that often, so when you set the foundation, be sure that you’re happy to build upon that specific branding for time to come.
 Consistency, consistency, consistency!